-Parking for Gold
+Welcome to the National Valet Olympics

 The valets arrived from all over the United States: St. Louis, New York, Austin, San Diego.
 They fanned out across the parking lot, breaking into short sprints or kicking rocks, lost in thought.
 The desert mountains of Palm Springs loomed in the background.
 One valet stretched, touching his toes; another stood in the morning sun, doing calf raises on a concrete barrier.
-Beside me, a valet rubbed his palms along the line painted between parking spots, for luck.
-A call went out and everyone’s head turned.
+Next to me, a valet rubbed his palms along a line painted between two parking spots, for luck.
+A call went out, and everyone’s head turned.
 It was time to begin.

 Every two years, the American valet-parking industry sends its best parkers—optimistically described as athletes—to compete in a head-to-head battle known as the National Valet Olympics.
 True to their Athenian namesake, the games push participants to the limit.
 Competitors sort keys.
 They pack trunks.
 They slalom through orange cones.
 They sprint across parking lots.
 Organized into corporate teams, they also dress in the snazzy uniforms of their trade.